A 12-year-old student who was traveling by New York City Transit ...Learn More

 Stryker has voluntarily recalled and discontinued the manufacturing and distribution of two of their hip replacement models: the Stryker Rejuvenate and the Stryker ABG II.
 Stryker chose to recall these models in July 2012 after concerns from similar competitor models were made public.
 For example, Johnson & Johnson’s subsidiary company, DePuy Orthopaedics, had their models recalled.
 Since the DePuy recall, the Federal Food and Drug Administration (FDA) has conducted studies and issued warnings for the hip implants.
+If you suffer from pain resulting from a Stryker hip implant or a defective medical device, please contact our Stryker hip replacement lawyer for assistance in recovering compensation.

 The issues surrounding hip implants stems from complications caused by metal or metal components, involved in the device mechanics.
 Hip replacements are not designed to last indefinitely- most are marketed to last between 10 and 25 years before revision surgery is required.
 Hip replacement implants are typically made of either metal, plastic or ceramic.
 However, almost all implants have parts and joints with metallic properties.
 Both the Stryker Rejuvenate and the ABG II models are ceramic, but there is a metal neck and stem joint component.
 In 2012 alone, the FDA had several formal reports of complications with both metal and ceramic hip replacement units.